alexandrelombard/akka-sre/akka-sarl/README.md

 Communication through network?
 While EventStream and EventBus allow peer-to-many communication betwwen actors, they are local.
 Events are not automatically transferred to EventBuses on other systems.
 It may be possible with **DistributedPubSub**.

+**DistributedPubSub** allows actors to communicate remotely: a subscriber actor will subscribe to a given topic, then if any actor of the system sends a message on this topic it will be received by the subscriber.
+An intermediate actor (the **DistributedPubSubMediator** or _mediator_) is in charge of managing this messages: the messages are sent to the mediator and the mediator retransfer the messages to the subscribers.
+It doesn't require to know where the actors are located.